sujith-eag/personal-site/content/docs/os/os_mca/os_u2_qa2.md

 - Producer Process: Produces data and stores it in a shared buffer.
 - Consumer Process: Consumes the data produced by the producer.

 For both processes to run concurrently, they need a shared buffer — a region of memory where the producer can place data, and the consumer can retrieve it.

 Synchronization between the producer and consumer is crucial to prevent problems like:
-- Buffer Overflow: If the buffer is full and the producer tries to add more data, it may overwrite existing data before the consumer can consume it.
+- **Buffer Overflow** : If the buffer is full and the producer tries to add more data, it may overwrite existing data before the consumer can consume it.
-- Buffer Underflow: If the buffer is empty and the consumer tries to retrieve data, it may access non-existent data.
+- **Buffer Underflow** : If the buffer is empty and the consumer tries to retrieve data, it may access non-existent data.

 To avoid these issues, synchronization mechanisms such as mutexes, semaphores, or monitors are commonly used to ensure mutual exclusion and avoid race conditions.